monome/docs/norns/engine-study-2.md

 So, choose whether you want the class definition available to *your user account* or *all users* of your machine and execute one of the two stated invocations to learn where that specific `Extensions` folder lives.

-If you want to save the file to make it available to only your user account, it might be easiest to save the file as `moonshine.sc` to an easily-accessible location from SuperCollider, then drag + drop it into the `Extension` folder via File Explorer / Finder. *nb.
+If you want to make the class available only to your user account, it might be easiest to save the file as `moonshine.sc` to a quickly-accessible location from SuperCollider, then drag + drop it into the `Extension` folder via File Explorer / Finder.
+*nb.
 MacOS users can simply copy/paste the location SuperCollider prints to the Post window into Finder > Go > Go to Folder to drop into that location*

-If you want to save the file to make it available to all users on the machine, use `File > Save As Extension` and SuperCollider will navigate to the location for you, where you can save the file as `moonshine.sc`.
+If you want to make the class available to all users on the machine, use `File > Save As Extension` and SuperCollider will navigate to the location for you, where you can save the file as `moonshine.sc`.

 Now, to have your class definition useable in SuperCollider, recompile the class library via `Language > Recompile Class Library`.